 We each did out our personal nominees and then selected the winner by consensus, so the winners only come from films that both of us have seen and nominated, but we’ve each picked a personal runner-up regardless of whether the other has seen or nominated it.
 We also each picked a Special Achievement Award for something not covered in the major categories.
 You can see each of our full slates of nominees at the bottom of this post, which we encourage you to check out if you’re looking for recommendations.

 BEST PICTURE – American Animals

-Dean: “American Animals is an extraordinary film that blends and blurs fictional and documentary to create an experience unlikely anything I’ve ever seen.
+Dean: “American Animals is an extraordinary film that blends and blurs fictional and documentary to create an experience unlike anything I’ve ever seen.
 It is, among other things, an incredible exploration of coming of age in the Bush years, and how a generation that was taught to express themselves and follow their dreams grew up to discover they were in fact expected to conform rigidly to the social order imposed on them by previous generations.
 It is also a thrilling reflection on the relationship between reality and the representation of reality: it’s a fictionalised version of a real event starring both the real participants to that event and the actors portraying them, sometimes together in one scene, participants who were themselves inspired by fiction.
 Such weighty themes and meta devices might make it sound dense, but American Animals is, above all else, a fantastic, tense heist film that is sincerely fascinated both by the process of the heist and its moral stakes.